As a Ph.D. candidate in the Smith School of Chemical and Biomolecular Engineering, Nathan Piligian is developing a novel ...

 Genetic engineering is poised to help biopharma realize the potential benefits of commercial-scale, plant-based protein production, according to a leading researcher.
 The idea of making therapeutic ...

 Scientists from the University of Sheffield are investigating how plants can accelerate their own evolution through a process of "natural genetic engineering."
-Researchers from the University of ...
+This groundbreaking research will focus ...

 Some results have been hidden because they may be inaccessible to you